How to spot a great SMB employee

 Once you have your team in place, use Womply Messenger to stay in sync and keep your employee directory up-to-date.
 It’s free and better than texting!
 Watch our video below for more info.

 Did you enjoy “How to spot a great SMB employee”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: